preset-io/promptimize/README.md

 - **Configuration as code:** All use cases, suites, and evaluations are defined as code, which makes it easy to dynamically generate all sorts of use cases and suites.
+- **Expressive**: a clean DSL that's to-the-point -> user prompt + assertions. the actually prompt creation logic lives in the derivative class of `Prompt`, so that we can have clean, dense files that contain nice `Suite`s
 - **Support the iteration mindset:** making it easy for people to try things, get suggestions from the AI, adapt, compare, and push forward
-- **Extensibility:** the framework is designed to be extremely hackable and extensible.
+- **Extensibility:** the toolkit is designed to be extremely hackable and extensible.
 Hooks, extensions, high API surface.

 ## Setup